 An American boy and a French girl run away from a Swiss school making for Paris to reunite with their parents.
-The boy's father (Gene Kelly) and the girl's mother (Barbara Laage) join forces, despite cultural differences, to search for their kids.
+The boy's father and the girl's mother join forces, despite cultural differences, to search for their kids.

 16 of 59 people found this review helpful.